mugwomp93/720x720_overlays/README.md

 ![GG](https://github.com/user-attachments/assets/092f76a3-0859-4c02-8eac-46aeae164139)

 ## 1playerinsertcoin Assorted Overlays
 As you may have noticed from the descriptions above, 1playerinsertcoin has been very generous with their time in creating overlays for a device they don't even own.
 Given how long it takes to create high quality overlays, limited free time, etc, I thought it would be unfair to keep these to myself until I was done creating my versions.
 These overlays don't have any border decorations, shadows, etc, and, unlike my versions, should all be centered.
-Please credit 1playerinsertcoin if you use these to create and share your own overlays.
+Please credit 1playerinsertcoin if you use these to create your own versions.

 Overlays include:
 - GBA 3x integer